ALaurinne/ALaurinne/README.md

 :iphone: Intern at GeekBusiness Lab in mobile development with Flutter.

-:star: I entered the software quality area, where I interned for 2 years.
+:star: I interned for 2 years in software quality area.

 :bird: I’m passionate about challenges!